 - Learn about ancient Bhutanese healing practices at the traditional Medicine Institute

-- Observe the traditional royal silversmiths and papermakers at work with a visit Lungtenzampa
+- Observe the traditional royal silversmiths and papermakers at work with a visit to Lungtenzampa

 Full Day Itinerary: Your first full day in Bhutan begins with a visit to the National Memorial Chorten, built in honor of King Jigme Dorji Wangchuck, and the Dupthop Lhakhang Monastery.
 Continue to the National Library, a fascinating repository of numerous ancient Buddhist manuscripts, and the city painting school where students are trained in the traditional art of painting Thangkhas (sacred Buddhist religious scrolls).
 Then, proceed to the traditional Medicine Institute to learn about ancient Bhutanese healing practices.

-- Scenic journey to the town on Punakha
+- Scenic journey to the town of Punakha

-- Hike up a small hill to the Chimi Lhakjang
+- Hike up a small hill to the Chimi Lhakhang

 - Visit to the Punakha Dzong fortress

-Full Day Itinerary: Today, travel by bus to the town of Punakha, making scenic stops along the way.
+Full Day Itinerary: Today, drive to the town of Punakha, making scenic stops along the way.
 Take in sweeping, panoramic views of the snowcapped Himalayan mountain ranges at the Dochula Pass.
-Continue driving to Lobesa, where you'll hike up a small hill to the Chimi Lhakjang, a temple dedicated to Drukpa Kunley, the great 14th century Yogi.
+Continue driving to Lobesa, where you'll hike up a small hill to the Chimi Lhakhang, a temple dedicated to Drukpa Kunley, the great 14th century Yogi, commonly referred to as the "Divine Madman."
 Locals believe that this temple blesses women seeking fertility.
-Check-in at the hotel for lunch and then proceed to the majestic Punakha Dzong.
+Depending on time, lunch will be before or after the walk.
+Afterwards, proceed to the majestic Punakha Dzong.
 Situated between the Phochu and Mochu Rivers ("Male" and "Female" Rivers, respectively), this fortress is the most magnificent in all of Bhutan.
 In the 17th and 18th centuries, it served as the country's capital.
 Today, it houses the district administrative and judiciary offices as well as the winter home for Bhutan's spiritual leader, Je Khenpo, and the 600 monks of Thimphu and Punakha.

-Accommodations: 1 night Yangkhil Resort.
-Included meals: Breakfast, lunch & dinner.
+1 night Yangkhil Resort, Trongsa.
+Breakfast, lunch & dinner.

 - Scenic drive to Trongsa

-- Climb through the semi-tropical vegetation to Pele Pass
+- Drive through semi-tropical vegetation to Pele Pass

 - View the Chendebji Chorten monument